 - Providing a professional forum for members to exchange information and experience

-- Raising public understanding of the field
+- Raising and improving public understanding of the field

 - Maintaining and improving the quality of provision in teaching and learning in the field